edgedb/edgedb/docs/datamodel/scalars/datetime.rst

 * :eql:type:`cal::relative_duration` using fuzzy units like years, months and days in addition to the absolute units.

-All date/time :ref:`functions and operators <ref_eql_funcops_datetime>`
+All date/time :ref:`operators <ref_std_datetime>` and
-and type casts are designed to maintain a strict separation between timezone-aware and "local" date/time values.
+:ref:`functions <ref_std_datetime>` and type casts are designed to maintain a strict separation between timezone-aware and "local" date/time values.

 EdgeDB stores and outputs timezone-aware values in UTC.